RaInta/SparseGravitationalWaves/README.md

   which is created from M measurements of phi*s.
 ```

+So the main work-horse of this project is [OMP.m](OMP.m).
+Note that the heavy-lifting is done by solving the linear equation of the residuals (line 39):

+`xTmp = Psi\y;           % Find reconstructed x from this column`

+Note the slash operator here; it's been noted to be [2-3 times faster than explicitly taking the inverse](https://www.mathworks.com/help/matlab/ref/inv.html).

 Let's generate a measurement vector, y, with 10 measurements, that was the result of a measurement system characterized by a random 10x1024 measurement matrix, phi, from an underlying sparse vector, s, with up to 10 non-zero coefficients:

 ```